Stepwise functional refoundation of relational concept analysis: Examples

 Scaling with $\sigma_\exists$ and $r$ provides the attribute $\exists r.ABCD$:

 which run through FCA returns:

 Since no new concept has been added, scaling would return $K_0^1$, hence $L_0^1$ is the result returned by RCA$^0$ (and RCA).

-However, the concept lattices $L_0'$ and $L_0^\star$ of \Fig{fig:alternatives} are other valid lattices worth considering as acceptable solutions.
-As in classical RCA, each concept of these lattices is closed with respect to the specific formal context scaled by $\exists$ and $r$ from the concepts of the lattice.
-Moreover, the lattices are self-supported in the sense that their attributes refer only to their concepts.
+However, the concept lattices $L_0'$ and $L_0^\star$ of Figure~\ref{fig:alternatives} are other valid lattices worth considering as acceptable solutions.
+As in classical RCA, each concept of these lattices is closed with respect to the specific context scaled by $\exists$ and $r$ from the concepts of the lattice.
+Moreover, the lattices are self-supported in the sense that their attributes refer only to their own concepts.

 They correspond to different knowledge bases:

 The problem that there exists several acceptable candidate lattices applies to RCA as a whole because RCA$^0$ is included in RCA.